Nature House

 Nature learning for all ages

-During the summer months, we offer Thetis Islanders and visitors of all ages a wide variety of art- and science-based educational events at our Nature House located on a 70-acre waterfront property known as The Portal which is dedicated to nature education, stewardship, conservation and local food production.
-Programming includes nature excursions, guest speakers, a Junior Biologists program, nature art, science education, and documentary films, and is planned and delivered by students hired under the Canada Summer Jobs program, with the assistance of volunteers.
+During the summer months we offer Thetis Islanders and visitors of all ages a wide variety of art- and science-based educational events through our Nature House program.
+Activities takes place throughout the community and at the Nature House, which is located at The Portal (254 North Cove Road), a 70-acre waterfront property dedicated to nature education, stewardship, conservation and local food production.
+Programming includes nature excursions, guest speakers, a Young Naturalists program, nature art, science education, and documentary films, and is planned and delivered by youth hired under the Canada Summer Jobs program, with the assistance of the ThINC team and community volunteers.

 Guest Speakers and Workshops